-These shortbread cookies are the perfect recipe to make when you’re wanting to whip up last minute Christmas cookies.
-They are so easy prepare and I bet you already have all the ingredients on hand.
+These shortbread cookies are the perfect recipe to make when you’re wanting to whip up last-minute Christmas cookies.
+They are so easy to prepare and I bet you already have all the ingredients on hand.
 You don’t even need any eggs!

-They have a rich buttery flavor and will literally melt in your mouth with each bite.
+They have a rich buttery flavor and will literally melt in your mouth with each bite very similar to these Mexican wedding cookies or gooey butter cookies.
 They’re not overly sweet, but just sweet enough to do the trick.
-You can keep them plain, or customize the cookies with mix-in’s or toppings.
+You can keep them plain, or customize the cookies with mix-ins or toppings.
+I have even made a twix cookie recipe with a shortbread base!
 They are so versatile.

 Trust me, you need these traditional shortbread cookies on your Christmas dessert board this year.
 And you can’t host a cookie exchange without shortbread.
 It’s a classic cookie recipe that everyone loves!

 With just a few ingredients these cookies are full of flavor and delicious!
 Each of these ingredients is known to be a pantry staple that will blend together perfectly.
 These are the best shortbread cookies!

 Find the full printable recipe with specific measurements below.

 - Butter: Soften the butter to room temperature before beating it together.

 - Sugar: You have to have a little sugar in cookie dough!
 This will add sweetness.

 - Vanilla extract: Always a favorite ingredient in cookie recipes.

 - Flour: Added for the texture and thickness of the shortbread cookie.